JacobPaxton/data_science_notes/ds_notes.md

 - kmeans.inertia_ ----- sum of (squared) distances between samples and their closest cluster centerpoint
 - centroids = df.groupby('cluster')['col1','col2','col3',...].mean() ----- mean distance to centerpoint for each specified column of data against each cluster

+# Time-Series
+- Sub-methodology of supervised machine learning involving temporal data
+- Focus is on time-wise trends, making time-based predictions on how data *will* be
+- Time is linear... so time-series features involved are always linearly-correlated with each other (one goes up, another goes down... because it's on the linear timeline)
+    * This means it has to be treated differently from linear regression
+- Uses previous outcomes as features to predict future outcomes
+    * EX: Customer growth in January (a target of regression) is one observation, multiple months' observed growth together are the feature
+    * This differs from regression, which focuses on the attributes driving an outcome and has no time component
+- Some examples include:
+    - repeating upward/downward trends (seasonality)
+    - fluctuation cycles (seasonality at >2 year increments),
+    - autocorrelation (regression of outcomes, "regression of self")
+## Forecasting
+- Last Observed Value (as prediction)
+- Simple Average (average of all observations as prediction)
+- Moving/Rolling Average (last portion of observed for this as prediction)
+    * Usually last 7 days, the average of that, as the prediction
+- Previous Cycle (exactly the last cycle as a whole [sliced] as prediction)
+- Holt's Linear Trend (a regression of previous cycles applied at end of observations)
+- Facebook Prophet's Model (next expected cycle based on previous cycles)
+    * "Pretty good, but hard to install and get working"

 ## Scaling
 - Used to fix distance-based calculations (DO IT EVERY TIME)
     * Definitely use on KNN, K-Means, etc